ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 - Here are the main commands to deploy :

-- files : Dockerfile + app.py + config.toml
+-files : Dockerfile + app.py + config.toml

-- terminal command : docker build . -t strga
+-terminal command : docker build . -t strga

-- terminal command : docker run -it -e PORT=80 -p 4000:80
+-terminal command : docker run -it -e PORT=80 -p 4000:80

-- check of the app in local by typing localhost:4000 on internet explorer
+-check of the app in local by typing localhost:4000 on internet explorer

-- deploy to heroku with terminal commands
+-deploy to heroku with terminal commands

 heroku login